If you are a step-parent, you may want to explore adopting your step-child.

 - your request to adopt

-- confirm you intend to apply to the court
+- your intent to apply to the court

 - the full details of your family